NotSooShariff/free-gpt-api/README.md

 - `Dockerfile`: Dockerfile for containerization (work in progress).
 - `requirements.txt`: List of required Python packages.

-## Contributing
+## Contributing 🤝

 Contributions to this project are welcome!
+This project is under development and I appreciate any help.
 Feel free to open issues, suggest improvements, or submit pull requests.
 Please review our [contribution guidelines](CONTRIBUTING.md) for more details.

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-Enjoy using the GPT-Tokenizer API!
-If you encounter any issues or have suggestions for improvements, please don't hesitate to reach out.